hazelcast/hazelcast-jet/site/docs/operations/gc-concerns.md

    Z is available in OpenJDK as well, we recommend it for scenarios where G1's GC pauses are too long.
-The version of Z in JDK 14 has crude ergonomics to decide on a good background GC thread count, in some cases we were able to improve the throughput by using `-XX:ConcGCThreads`.
+The version of Z in JDK 14 has crude ergonomics to decide on a good background GC thread count, in some cases you can improve the throughput by using `-XX:ConcGCThreads`.

-We tested the mentioned JDK/GC combinations in three different usage scenarios, deriving some conclusions and recommendations we present below.
+Here are some more details, organized by the type of workload you are using Jet for.

-### Low-Latency Unbounded Stream Processing, Moderate State
+## Moderate State, Low-Latency Stream Processing

 Example: detecting trends in 500 Hz sensor data from 100,000 devices and sending corrective feedback within 10-20 milliseconds.